emidot32/KPI_Labs/ComputerGraphics/README.md

 # Course 2.
 Computer Graphics
-Example of using `PyQt` and `pygame` for laboratory work on Computer Graphics.
+Example of using `PyQt`, `pygame` and `matplolib` for laboratory work on Computer Graphics.

 Nothing special.
-Just painting charts and simple simulation in `pygame`.
+Just GUI programs that paints charts in `matplotlib` and simulates a movement of objects in `pygame`.